yuvalsol/TwitchChatToSubtitles/README.md

 The program provides 3 types of subtitles and one text file:
 1. **Regular Subtitles**.
 Chat messages will appear at the center-bottom of the screen.
 2. **Rolling Chat Subtitles**.
-Chat messages will roll from the bottom to top of the screen and then disappear.
+Chat messages will roll vertically across the screen and then disappear.
 Past chat messages won't clutter the screen.
 3. **Static Chat Subtitles**.
 Chat messages are added to the bottom of all the previous chat messages and remain there.
 Similar to what Twitch chat does.
 4. **Chat Text File**.
 Save Twitch chat to a text file.